black-roland/homeassistant-gsm-call/README.md

     device: /dev/serial/by-id/usb-HUAWEI_Technology_HUAWEI_Mobile-if01-port0 # modem device path
 ```

 Make sure to restart Home Assistant after updating `configuration.yaml`.
-Use `notify.call` action to make a phone call.
+Use the `notify.call` action to make a phone call.
 The phone number to dial is specified as `target`:

 ```yaml
 action: